rishraj/Cross-Lingual-Information-Retrieval/README.md

 ir.py : It chooses any random English word from the list of candidate words available in the dictionary.
 This method was opted to form a baseline which we could use to compare the performance of other methods

 ir_cos_sim.py : It takes four file as command line argument Hindi query file,  transliteration dictionary, import sys, word2vec word embeddings and generate a English query file(english_queries.txt).
-It is for the dictinary based approach with cosine similarity to remove the ambiguity. \textbf{(Best results obtained)}
-e.g. python ir_cos_sim.py hi.topics.76-125.2010.txt crowd_transliterations.hi-en.txt English-Hindi_Dictionary.csv word2vec_merged_hi_en.bin
+It is for the dictinary based approach with cosine similarity to remove the ambiguity. **(Best results obtained)** e.g. python ir_cos_sim.py hi.topics.76-125.2010.txt crowd_transliterations.hi-en.txt English-Hindi_Dictionary.csv word2vec_merged_hi_en.bin